-Rob Kardashian Pleads Fans To ‘Stop Creating Falsehoods’ About Custody Battle With Blac Chyna
+Rob Kardashian Pleads With Fans To ‘Stop Creating Falsehoods’ About Custody Battle With Blac Chyna

-Rob Kardashian is setting the record straight on his relationship with Blac Chyna (a.k.a.
-Angela Renee White).
+Rob Kardashian is setting the record straight on his relationship with Blac Chyna (aka Angela Renee White).
 On Wednesday, the reality star took to Twitter to clear up any rumors that he and the mother of his daughter, Dream, are seeing each other again.
 On top of that, he confirmed where the custody battle over the 2-year-old little girl stands, according to E!
 News.

-Rob’s message for fans came in the form of a screenshot of a note on his phone posted to the social media site.
+Rob’s message for fans came in the form of a screen capture of a note on his phone posted to the social media site.

-“Angela the mother of my child whom I have a wonderful relationship with decided to drop the child support case because she felt it was in the best interest of our daughter,” the Keeping Up With the Kardashians star wrote to 7 million followers.
+“Angela the mother of my child whom I have a wonderful relationship with decided to drop the child support case because she felt it was in the best interest of our daughter,” the Keeping Up with the Kardashians star wrote to his 7 million followers.
 “Reports of her wanting to have drinks is totally false and her being late was in reference to a prior meeting concerning out daughter.
 Please stop creating all these falsehoods concerning Angela and I.”

 On Monday, it was reported that Chyna arrived several hours late to a meeting regarding the custody agreement.
 When the meeting concluded, the model allegedly suggested that she and Rob go out for margaritas.
 Rob declined the suggestion, TMZ reported.

 The co-parents reached a final custody agreement earlier this week.
 Rob and Chyna will now take 50/50 custody of Dream, but Rob is reportedly likely to see his daughter more.
-Dream often spends time with the Kardashian family, especially Rob’s sister Khloe, whom the father is very close with.
+Dream often spends time with the Kardashian family — especially Rob’s sister, Khloe — whom the father is very close with.

 Bling blaww burr ????☁️❄️???? pic.twitter.com/7rfcwOmw3o